HyperPose: Hypernetwork-Infused Camera Pose Localization and an Extended Cambridge Landmarks Dataset: Experimental Results

-The experimental evaluation was conducted using the 7 Scenes \cite {glocker2013real} and Cambridge Landmarks \cite{kendall2015posenet} APR evaluation benchmark datasets.
-The Cambridge Landmarks dataset represents an urban outdoor environment with a spatial extent ranging from approximately $ 900$ to $5500$ square meters.
-We present results for four of its six scenes, as the remaining two scenes have limited coverage in the existing literature or are reported to have possible faults.
-The 7 Scenes dataset consists of seven small-scale indoor scenes with a spatial extent ranging from approximately $1$ to $10$ square meters.
-These datasets present various challenges commonly encountered in visual localization applications, including differences in scale, indoor/outdoor environments, repetitive elements, textureless features, significant viewpoint changes, and differences in trajectory between training and test sets.
+We conducted an experimental evaluation using the 7 Scenes \cite{glocker2013real} and Cambridge Landmarks \cite{kendall2015posenet} datasets for evaluating absolute pose regression.
+The Cambridge Landmarks dataset represents an outdoor urban environment ranging in size from 900 to 5500 square meters.
+We present results for four of its six scenes.
+We excluded the remaining two scenes due to limited coverage in prior work.
+To compare robustness, we also report the results on the Extended Cambridge Landmarks dataset (ECL) (Section 1 in the supplementary materials).
+The 7 Scenes dataset consists of seven small-scale indoor scenes with spatial extents ranging from approximately 1 to 10 square meters.
+These datasets present various localization challenges, including differences in scale, indoor versus outdoor settings, repetitive elements, textureless features, significant viewpoint changes, and variations in trajectory between training and test sets.
+To facilitate a broader analysis of our proposed method, we conduct an additional evaluation on the Oxford RobotCar Dataset \cite{maddern20171}.
+Such dynamic environmental factors assess HyperPose's ability to improve localization accuracy amid diverse, challenging visual contexts.
+Our experimental procedures adhere to the same training and evaluation protocols as in \cite{brahmbhatt2018geometry,wang2020atloc}.
+Additional information concerning these sequences, and a comprehensive description of the training methodology and hyperparameter selection for the models, are provided in the supplementary material.